Initialising ...

 no journal, ,

 R&D of the beam window is crucial in the ADS, which serves as a partition between the accelerator and the target region.
 Although the displacement per atom (DPA) is used to evaluate the damage on the window, experimental data on the displacement cross section is scarce in the energy region above 20 MeV.
 We started to measure the displacement cross section for the protons in the energy region between 0.4 to 3 GeV.
 The displacement cross section can be derived by resistivity change divided by the proton flux and the resistivity change per Frankel pair on cryo-cooled sample to maintain damage.
-Experiments were conducted at the 3 GeV proton synchrotron at the J-PARC Center, and copper and aluminum were used as samples.
+Experiments were conducted at the 3 GeV proton synchrotron at the J-PARC Center, and an iron was used as samples.
 As a result of comparison between the present experiment and the calculation of the NRT model, which is widely used for calculation of the displacement cross section, it was found that the calculation of the NRT model overestimates the experiment by about 3 times.